jash459/jash459/README.md

 ### 💫 About Me:
-🔭 I'm Jash Hinger, a DevOps Engineer with expertise in Docker, Kubernetes, AWS, Ansible, Terraform, Jenkins, Prometheus, Grafana, and more.
+🔭 I'm Jash Hinger, a **DevOps Engineer** with expertise in Docker, Kubernetes, AWS, Ansible, Terraform, Jenkins, Prometheus, Grafana, Helm, ArgoCD, and more.

 🤝 I’m also enhancing my skills in full stack development, focusing on Linux, Shell Scripting, and backend technologies like Node.js, Express.js, MySQL, and REST APIs.

 🌱 I’m proficient in C++, JavaScript, and Python, and familiar with frontend technologies such as HTML, JavaScript, and React-JS.

-💬 Feel free to ask me anything about software development, competitive coding, automation techniques, **logic building**, or **learning strategies**.
+💬 Feel free to ask me anything about software development, competitive coding, automation techniques, logic building, or learning strategies.

 ⚡ Fun fact: I encounter merge conflicts every time I perform a git pull!